-Ultimately the introduction of Class E will diminish local authority control and erode the importance of local town centre policies, which in turn could have a detrimental impact on the diversity and vitality of town centres.
+Ultimately the introduction of Class E may be perceived to diminish local authority control and erode the importance of local town centre policies, which in turn could have a detrimental impact on the diversity and vitality of town centres.

 Local authorities do have the option to include planning conditions on new planning permissions granted restricting changes of use and put in place Article 4 Directions which, with reference to the current UCO (up to 31 July 2021), will allow them to maintain a degree of management and control.
+It seems likely that this will be utilised with greater regularity to prevent a lack of balance in town centres, so ironically changes aimed at increasing flexibility max result in more rigid controls being imposed by Councils on future permissions.